Learning to Generate Unit Test via Adversarial Reinforcement Learning: Method

 \subsection{Training Unit Test Generator}

-In order to train the unit test generator $\mathcal{M}_\texttt{UT}$ to produce both effective and functionally correct unit tests, we introduce two reward components.
-The discrimination reward $R_{\text{disc}}$ serves as the primary objective, encouraging $\mathcal{M}_\texttt{UT}$ to generate test cases that can detect faults across diverse incorrect code solutions.
-To simultaneously ensure the functional correctness of each test case, we further include the validity reward $R_{\text{valid}}$.
-For training, the unit test generator is optimized with the weighted sum of $R_{\text{disc}}$ and $R_{\text{valid}}$, where $R_{\text{disc}}$ drives discriminative power and $R_{\text{valid}}$ ensures the correctness of the generated unit test. \paragraph{Discrimination Reward} The discrimination reward for a unit test $\hat{\mathcal{T}}$ evaluates how effectively the test cases in $\hat{\mathcal{T}}$ collectively detect faulty code solutions spanning diverse failure modes.
-To quantify this, as illustrated in Figure~\ref{fig:discrimination_reward}, we first leverage $M$ code solutions generated via high-temperature sampling from $\mathcal{M}_\texttt{code}$ (i.e., $\{C_j\}_{j=1}^M \sim \mathcal{M}_\texttt{code}(\cdot \mid I)$).
-We then filter functionally valid test cases from $N$ test cases in the generated unit test $\hat{\mathcal{T}}$ (Equation~\ref{eq:filter}), forming a filtered unit test $\hat{\mathcal{T}}_{\text{valid}}$.
-Here, $C^*$ is a ground-truth code solution, and $E(C, T)$ is an indicator function that returns 1 if the code $C$ passes the test case $T$, and 0 otherwise.
-Finally, we compute the discrimination reward as a fraction of sampled code solutions detected by the filtered unit test.
-Mathematically, the discrimination reward is expressed by the Equation~\ref{eq:discrimination_reward}.
+To train the unit test generator LLM $\mathcal{M}_\texttt{UT}$ to produce both effective and functionally valid unit tests, we introduce two reward components.
+The discrimination reward $R_{\text{disc}}$ serves as the primary objective, encouraging $\mathcal{M}_\texttt{UT}$ to generate unit tests that can detect faults across diverse incorrect code solutions.
+To simultaneously ensure the functional validity of each test case, we introduce the validity reward $R_{\text{valid}}$, which measures the proportion of functionally valid test cases among the entire test cases in the generated unit test.
+During training, the unit test generator $\mathcal{M}_\texttt{UT}$ is optimized with the weighted sum of $R_{\text{disc}}$ and $R_{\text{valid}}$ via RL.

+\paragraph{Discrimination reward} The discrimination reward evaluates how effectively the test cases in $\mathcal{T}$ discriminate LLM-generated code solutions from ground-truth code solutions.
+Given a unit test $\mathcal{T}$ generated regarding programming instruction $I$, the discrimination reward corresponding to $\mathcal{T}$ is formally defined as follows:

+where the $C^*$ is a ground-truth code solution, $\mathcal{C}$ is a set of code solutions generated by the code generator $\mathcal{M}_\texttt{code}$, and $\texttt{Pass}(C, T)$ is an indicator function that returns 1 if the code $C$ passes the test case $T$, and 0 otherwise.\footnote{See Appendix~\ref{sec:appendix_training_details} for details about the implementation of \texttt{Pass} function.} To compute the discrimination reward regarding unit test $\mathcal{T}$, as illustrated in Figure~\ref{fig:discrimination_reward}, we first filter out functionally invalid test cases from the generated unit test $\mathcal{T}$, ensuring that invalid test cases do not affect the discrimination reward.
+We then leverage a set of code solutions $\mathcal{C}$ generated by $\mathcal{M}_\texttt{code}$ (i.e., $\mathcal{C} \sim \mathcal{M}_\texttt{code}(\cdot \mid I)$), where the discrimination reward is computed as a fraction of the code solutions that do not pass the filtered unit test.

+\paragraph{Validity reward} The validity reward evaluates whether each test case in the generated unit test $\mathcal{T}$ is functionally valid (i.e., correctly maps the input and expected output of the code solution), and is formally defined as follows: